Daferia/walk-haven-scroll/README.md

 ### Fonts
 I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
-I have mostly used "Roboto", "Lato" and "Oswald" for most of the site.
-"Robot" will be used for the Body and "lato" for the the Time Line.
+I have mostly used "Arima Madurai" and "Roboto" for most of the site.
+"Robot" will be used for the Body and "Arima Madurai" for the the logo.

 ### Icons
 I have chosen to use the amazing icons supplied from [Font Awesome library](https://fontawesome.com/ "Font Awesome").
 These logos are easy to interpret and are free to use on the website